 “If you can win hearts and minds and you can get users to love the process.
 You’ve got half a chance of getting them to engage in the software.”

-Mark: Well, if they don’t like it, that’s expensive and that’s costly because your organisation is paying millions of pounds a year for licences and the users that are using them.
+Mark: Well, if they don’t like it, that’s expensive and that’s costly because your organization is paying millions of pounds a year for licenses and the users that are using them.
 That is a problem around the world right now and that’s why my company exists.
 If you look at research for example that Gartner put out; 75% of business transformation projects fail to deliver their expected business outcome.
 The expected business outcome, that means that they’re not delivering a return on their value or a return on investment.